Homemade Spaghetti Pasta Carbonara

 - Guanciale is cured pig jowls (cheeks) that often have spices and herbs incorporated.

-- When making this recipe make sure to only use the egg yolk!
+- Above all, when making this recipe, only use the egg yolk!

 - Homemade Spaghetti Sauce